CaskAle/arch-setup/README.md

 #### Find the LUKS UUID for the encrypted device

-Determine the uuid for the encrypted device.
+Determine the uuid for the encrypted device (crypt).
 Use the uuid for the device, not the root volume.

 ```zsh
 lsblk -fp